-Some 20.02% of the portfolio is charged against PML's or MTL's standard variable rate ("SVR"), which itself can be based on three-month LIBOR or Bank of England Base Rate.
-To the extent that the mortgage interest rates have different reset dates to those of the notes, incremental additional costs may be incurred by the issuer which, in the first instance, will reduce excess spread income.

-In addition to the hedging arrangements, PML has a threshold interest margin mechanism in this transaction designed to ensure that the weighted average contractual margin over three-month LIBOR on the reference portfolio as a whole will be at least 1.6%, rising to 2% after May 2010.
-Should the weighted average margin fall below these levels, the mortgage Administrator will, under the mechanism, be obliged to increase the SVR on the pool or ensure that there are sufficient funds in the shortfall fund to maintain the minimum level.
-Fitch has stressed the threshold interest margin rate that is achieved in its AAA analysis.
+Some 11.54% of the portfolio is charged against PML's or MTL's standard variable rate ("SVR"), which itself can be based on three-month LIBOR or Bank of England Base Rate.
+The potential mismatch between three-month LIBOR to be paid on the notes and the tracker and SVR-based rates to be paid on the underlying loans will not be specifically hedged within the transaction.
+Also, the potential mismatch between the three-month LIBOR basis for the notes and the underlying PML and MTL loans based on when their reset dates occur each quarterly is similarly not specifically hedged.
+Instead, Paragon has a threshold interest margin mechanism in this transaction designed to ensure that the weighted average contractual margin over three month LIBOR on the reference portfolio as a whole will be at least 1.6%, rising to 2% after October 2010.
+Should the weighted average margin fall below these levels the mortgage Administrator will, under the mechanism, be obliged to increase the SVR on the pool or ensure that there are sufficient funds in the shortfall fund to maintain the minimum level.
+Fitch has stressed the threshold interest margin rate that is achieved in its 'AAA' analysis.
+At this 'AAA' level, Fitch has also stressed the potential mismatch between tracker, SVR and LIBOR-linked loans with different rate setting dates than the three-month LIBOR paid on the notes, which has reduced the excess spread available to the transaction in such scenarios.